 What privacy issues arise with links to other sites?

-NPA’s web site contains links to other web sites.
+The NPA website contains links to other websites.
 NPA has no control over and is not responsible for the privacy policies or content of such sites.

 What means of redress are available?

-If any user suspects that NPA has handled its personal information in a manner that does not comply with the privacy statement, please contact us at firstname.lastname@example.org or 703-535-1565.
+If a user suspects that NPA has handled its personal information in a manner that does not comply with this privacy statement, please contact us at firstname.lastname@example.org or 703-535-1565.